First Principles logo

 Sculpture by Inge King

-Inge King is one of Australia's foremost sculptors.
+Inge King (1915 - 2016) was one of Australia's foremost sculptors.
 Some of her work is widely known, such as Forward Surge, on the left below.
-Here is a separate site igking.info in which contains images, links to books and other sites concerning Inge King's work and the lithography and other work of her late husband Grahame King.
+Here is a separate site igking.info in which contains images, links to books and other sites concerning Inge King's work and the lithography and other work of her husband Grahame King (1915 - 2008).
 The second image is of her mighty 2006 work: Rings or Saturn, located in the grounds of the Heide Museum of Modern Art.
 Clicking on these images will take your browser to the separate site igking.info .

 Inge King sculpture Forward Surge Southbank Melbourne Australia Inge King sculpture Rings of Saturn Heide Museum of Modern Art Bulleen, Melbrourne, Australia